mauzware/mauzware/README.md

 👉 Currently pursuing CompTIA Security+ & CEH Certifications. 📜

-📫 Feel free to reach out if you want to Hack or Code together!
+📫 Ping me if you want to Hack or Code together!
 Before you do that, just get me a Cookie 🍪

 ---